Two Women (1999 film): Significance of the above dialogue

 The above dialogue is of the scenes of the movie Two Women in which two friends are talking about creating a group in order to gain power to protect themselves as the weaker gender.
-Being built in 1999, the film reflects the patriarchal society of Iran after Islamic Republic when the men used to shape and limit all the aspects of a woman life such as her education, career, life-style, goals, and marriage.
-Unlike all the previous films in the cinema of Iran, the leading character of the Two Women (Do Zan) is a lady naming Fereshteh which means angel.
-Instead of showing her as a typical housewife whose only goal is to feed the demands of her father and husband, the film focuses on the subjectivity of Fereshteh as a rebellion, too far from the meaning of angel and an ideal Persian woman, who is adventurous, literate, decisive, and purposeful.
-She thinks independently and she works as a teacher not only to use her knowledge but also to help her family financially which is so uncommon of a woman at her time.
-For the very first time, Milani directs the film based on the total presence of a woman, her feelings and thoughts, and shows the world how the a woman's life is objectified by men trying to govern her life in a patriarchal society and how the men can turn a strong, independent woman to a helpless, broken one.
+Made in 1999, the film reflects the patriarchal society of Iran after the Islamic Republic when men would shape and limit all aspects of a woman’s life such as her education, career, lifestyle, goals, and marriage.
+Unlike previous films in the cinema of Iran, the leading character of Two Women (Do Zan) is a lady naming Fereshteh which means angel.
+Instead of showing her as a typical housewife whose only purpose is to fulfill the expectations of a father and husband, the film focuses on the subjectivity of Fereshteh as a rebellion, too, far from the meaning of angel and an ideal Persian woman, who is adventurous, literate, decisive, and purposeful.
+She thinks independently and works as a teacher not only to use her knowledge but also to help her family financially which is so uncommon of a woman at her time.
+For the very first time, Milani directs a film based on the total presence of a woman, her feelings and thoughts, and shows the world how a woman's life is objectified in a patriarchal society and how the men can turn a strong, independent woman to a helpless, broken one.

-About the film-Maker
+About the filmmaker

 Tahmineh Milani was born in 1960.
-She is a professional film director, screenwriter, and producer who came to the limelight by breaking all the traditional and conventional norms about women and their presence in Iran's society.
-Being sentenced to prison have not stopped her from expressing their feminist ideas freely and finally her style has become a canon against which other feminist works would be evaluated.
+She is a professional film director, screenwriter, and producer who came to the limelight by challenging traditional and conventional norms about women and their presence in Iran's society.
+Being sentenced to prison has not stopped her from expressing her feminist ideas freely and her style has become a canon against which other feminist works are evaluated.